UKHO/k6-workshop/README.md

 # Exercise 7 - thresholds
-Building on exercise 2, stop load testing as soon as you've had 3 errors from the /bowl service
+Building on exercise 2, stop load testing as soon as you've had 3 errors from the *Bowl* service

 Use a [threshold](https://k6.io/docs/using-k6/thresholds/) and a [counter](https://k6.io/docs/javascript-api/k6-metrics/counter#examples) to do this.

+# Exercise 8 - soak testing

+Can you spot the resource leak by doing some soak testing?